zeusta/Docs/extensions/Guide By Functions/Magento 2/Reward Points Plus.md

 ![](./rp_images/image109.png)

-Then, Select customer from the list
+Then, select customer from the list

 ![](./rp_images/image111.png)

 Click on **Add products** to add products to the order

 ![](./rp_images/image113.png)

 Click on the product and enter the quantity, then click on **Add Selected Product(s) to Order**

 ![](./rp_images/image115.png)

 Set the number of point customer will be used in the order in the **Use Customer Reward Points**

 ![](./rp_images/image117.png)